englishphilosophy/english-philosophical-texts/GUIDELINES.md

     consuming for human beings to produce by hand.
   - Specialist knowledge, both of XML and of the TEI schema in particular, would be required of our typists.
-  - Errors---in the form of unmatched or malformed XML tags---are very easily produced.
+  - Errors&mdash;in the form of unmatched or malformed XML tags&mdash;are very easily produced.
-  - Texts stored as XML are not very easy or pleasant for the human eye to parse, making the identification and correction of typographical errors harder.
+  - Texts stored as XML are not very easy or pleasant for the human eye to read, making the identification and correction of typographical errors harder.

 To eliminate these problems, a terse markup language called [Markit](https://github.com/englishphilosophy/markit) has been designed as part